qooxdoo/qooxdoo/docs/README.md

 modifications and recompiles the application automatically.

-If you look at the files that are created by the compiler (in the `compiled/` directory), you might notice that the resulting code is quite heavy in size.
+If you look at the files that are created by the compiler (in the `compiled/` directory), you might notice that the resulting code is quite large in size.
 This is because even the tiniest application makes use of qooxdoo's core classes, and the compiler produces a large number of artefacts that are needed for quick recompilation, but not for the functioning of your app.
 What you will finally deploy is much smaller (in our case, it is in the `compiled/source/myapp` folder).
-As your app grows, the sizeof that folder will grow linearly with your new code (and with whatever additional features of qooxdoo your code uses).
+As your app grows, the size of that folder will grow linearly with your new code (and with whatever additional features of qooxdoo your code uses).